Biological Safety Cabinets

-- Turn on the BSC and wipe the work surface clean with 70% ethanol.
+- Turn on the BSC and wipe the work surface clean with an effective surface disinfectant.
 Wipe off each item you need for your procedures and place them inside of the cabinet.
 Allow the cabinet to run for at least five minutes before beginning your work.

 - Do not place objects over the front air intake grille, and never block the rear exhaust grille.